Discovering and exploiting active sensing motifs for estimation: Methods

 The primary model employed for observability analysis (see \autoref{fig:figure_2}) was a 3D kinematic model for a flying agent.
 We use the word ``kinematic" here to describe a model that does not rely on force and torque inputs, but rather inputs that can be measured kinematically, like accelerations and angular rates.
 We chose to use a kinematic model because it is more agnostic to the diverse range of dynamics of flying agents, and may provide more general conclusions.
 Although we use a continuous-time model to describe the underlying dynamics, the dynamics were effectively converted to discrete-time when solving the differential equations.
 The model is defined in state space as

 The model describes the velocity of the agent in the body-level North-East-Down (NED) coordinate system. $[v_x, v_y]$ define translational velocities in the $XY$ plane that rotate with the agents yaw heading $\psi$ and $v_z$ describes the global $Z$ velocity.
-Note that the the derivatives of $[v_x, v_y]$ include the derivative of the rotating reference frame.
+Note that the derivatives of $[v_x, v_y]$ include the derivative of the rotating reference frame.
 The body-level frame was chosen primarily because it simplifies the control of trajectories.
 The position of the agent $[x, y, z]$ was defined in the global frame to more easily visualize trajectories.
 In general, the choice of reference frame does not affect observability results and only serves to simplify some of the intermediate steps in our framework.

 The model has four inputs for flight control.
-The acceleration in the body frame $u_z$ serves to counteract acceleration from gravity $g$ (note: we use the symbol $g$ to refer to ground speed apart from this line).
+The acceleration in the body frame $u_z$ serves to counteract acceleration from gravity $\mathscr{g}$ (note: we use the symbol $g$ to refer to ground speed, and $\mathscr{g}$ for acceleration from gravity, and do not refer to gravity anywhere except this line and the $\dot{v}_z$ dynamics).
 By changing roll $\phi$ and pitch $\theta$, the agent can redirect $u_z$ and control its velocity vector.
 The inputs $[u_{\phi}, u_{\theta}, u_{\psi}]$ are angular rates that allow the agent to control roll, pitch, and yaw.
 Most flying systems use a control allocation\citep{Johansen2013} approach to transform these basic inputs into control commands for individual actuators, like motor or tilter commands.
 However, this level of detail is unnecessary for the purpose of observability analysis and only serves to complicate the control of the agent.
 Thus, we do not model the actuation associated with these inputs.
 We augmented the state vector with motor calibration coefficient states for each input $[k_z, k_{\phi}, k_{\theta}, k_{\psi}]$, which were all set equal to one.
 These augmented states allowed us to consider cases where the agent did not know part of its input dynamics.

 We model drag as proportional to the 2D apparent airflow $[a_x, a_y]$ through a drag coefficient $C$ to allow the ambient wind to influence the acceleration of the agent---note that this is a kinematic drag and not a force.
 The apparent airflow is defined as